samhains/UniversalBackrooms/README.md

 # UniversalBackrooms
 This repo replicates Andy Ayrey's "Backrooms" (https://dreams-of-an-electric-mind.webflow.io/), but it is runnable with each of Opus 3, Sonnet 3.5, GPT 4o, o1-preview, and o1-mini.

-Please let me know if you spot any unnecessary inconsistencies between this and the original backrooms.

 ## Preliminary Findings
 The models independently often talk about quantum mechanics and the simulation.